LongxingTan/open-retrievals/README.md

 **Open-retrievals** simplifies text embeddings, retrievals, ranking, and RAG applications using PyTorch and Transformers.
 This user-friendly Python framework is designed for information retrieval and LLM-enhanced generation.
 - Contrastive learning enhanced embeddings/ LLM embeddings
-- Rerank
+- Cross-encoder and ColBERT Rerank
-- Fast RAG demo
+- Fast RAG demo integrated with Langchain and LlamaIndex

 ## Installation